-You and the family are sitting around, maybe watching TV, with the dog sleeping at your feet and all is well.
+You and the family are sitting around, maybe watching TV, with the dog sleeping at your feet, and all is well.
 Then, without warning, it’s like a mustard gas attack as a terrible aroma fills the room.
 Everyone starts coughing and maybe clearing out, expressing their displeasure.

 One French inventor, Christian Poincheval, is now selling a powder that he claims will make pet flatulence smell like flowers, inspired by his earlier creation of pills that will do the same thing for humans in the scents of ginger, chocolate, or roses.
 So it is possible to turn your dog into a walking air freshener, but what if you want to reduce the frequency and eliminate the odor almost entirely?

 Like humans, a dog’s intestines are full of bacteria that feed on the food passing through us and release gas.
-Depending upon the composition of that gas, the smell can be benign or horrifying — sulphur is a particularly nasty culprit.
-Also, depending on other factors, a dog can be more or less inclined to flatulence.
+Depending upon the composition of that gas, the smell can be benign or horrifying — sulfur is a particularly nasty culprit.
+Also, depending on other factors, a dog can be more or less inclined to sudden flatulence.
 Here are some of the causes.

 Finally, if your dog is lactose intolerant and eats dairy products, this can increase the frequency and foulness of flatulence.

 Top Ten Foods That Give Dog Gas

 - Legumes and beans

 - Food from garbage cans

 - Sudden change in diet

 In dogs and humans, a significant source of intestinal gas comes from swallowed air, although this flatulence is rarely as smelly.
 If your dog gulps their food down too quickly, it’ll swallow a lot of air, and there are only two ways for it to come back out — either in a burp from the front end or a belch from the rear.